Khizer002/FastAPI-Blog-Platform/README.md

 <h1>FastAPI Blog Platform</h1>

 <p>Hey!
 This is a solid REST API for a blog site I built using FastAPI and MySQL.
 It's got everything: users, posts, and a voting system.
-I really focused on making this "production-ready," so it's fully <strong>Async</strong>, uses structured logging, and keeps an eye on performance with Sentry monitoring.</p>
+I really focused on making this "production-ready," so it's fully <strong>Async</strong>, uses structured logging, validating images for more security, and keeps an eye on performance with Sentry monitoring.</p>

 <h2>What’s inside?</h2>
 <p>You can sign up, log in, uploading a profile photo ,write blogs, and like/unlike posts.
 It’s built to be fast, using <strong>Async/Await</strong> so the database doesn't get choked up when multiple people are using it.
 It's currently live on Railway!</p>